Talking of Plan B

 The connection to Internet Marketing applies if IM would be a new business to you.

-When job prospects in the UK looked bleak, these two young people didn’t sit on their back-sides holding out their hands for benefits.
-They have launched into something completely unknown to make a better future for their family – and they are MAKING it work, learning as they go along.
+When job prospects in the UK looked bleak, my son didn't sit on his back-side holding out his hands for benefits.
+He launched into something completely unknown to make a better future – and he is MAKING it work, learning as he goes along.

 The Risks of Starting an Online Business